tgrassi/prizmo/README.md

 ### How to change the preprocessor inputs (e.g., radiation, dust properties, ...)
 PRIZMO's preprocessor has default values for many choices.
 However, these can be configured by the user either by passing an input file with the flag -i (see test.ini for an example), or by setting any of the following command line arguments directly:
 * chemNet - the chemical network specified as a list of reactions
-* atomData - the file containing the details of level energies and fits for the de-exciation rates for the atomic cooling
+* atomData - the file containing the details of level energies and fits for the de-excitation rates for the atomic cooling
 * radiation_type - details of the spectrum to use
 * nphoto - the number of energy bins to use
 * energy_minmax - the minimum and maximum energies to use (eV)